 We offer sophisticated wealth advisory and planning services including investment management, trusts and estate services, philanthropic services, insurance planning and retirement consulting.
-Our client relationships frequently include indepth proprietary ConnectView® financial plans and sophisticated, institutional quality investment management that is driven by comprehensive investment policy statements and access to industry-leading money managers.
-These customized documents-ConnectView® wealth plans and investment policy statements-form the roadmap for how we serve each client and monitor our progress in achieving their goals.
+Our client relationships frequently include in-depth financial plans which are based on our proprietary ConnectView® approach, and sophisticated, institutional quality investment management that is driven by comprehensive investment policy statements and access to industry-leading money managers.
+These customized documents wealth plans and investment policy statements-form the roadmap for how we serve each client and monitor our progress in achieving their goals.